acuminous/filby/README.md

 - **Local Testing** is possible through HTTP mocking libraries.

 ## How it works
-RDF has the following important concepts
+filby has the following important concepts
 <pre>
 ┌─────────────────┐
 │                 │